childsb/glusterfs-hadoop-docs/Configuration.markdown

 There is presently a bug in FUSE which causes namespace consistency issues in GlusterFS.
 We have submitted an upstream patch and are working to ensure that  future versions of the Linux Kernel will include it automatically.

 In the interim, we have provided a workaround for RHEL 6.x and Centos 6.x kernels.
-Note: This does not work with Fedora.
+This workaround does not work with Fedora.

 * Please download the two RPMs required, [here](http://rhbd.s3.amazonaws.com/glusterfs-hadoop/kernel-2.6.32-220.34.1.el6.test.x86_64.rpm) and [here](http://rhbd.s3.amazonaws.com/glusterfs-hadoop/kernel-firmware-2.6.32-220.34.1.el6.test.noarch.rpm)
+* Distribute the downloaded RPMs to each server in the cluster or ensure they are acessible via an NFS mount
-* Navigate to the download directory and install the two RPMs as follows:
+* Navigate to the directory with the RPMS and install them as follows:

 `yum -y install kernel-2.6.32-220.34.1.el6.test.x86_64.rpm` `yum -y install kernel-firmware-2.6.32-220.34.1.el6.test.noarch.rpm`